Planning a Southwestern road trip in the USA?

 Day 5: Depart Sacramento or Reno.

-* If you have the time I would recommend spending a couple of nights in each place to make this California itinerary 7 days.
+* This is a great 5 day southwest road trip, but f you have the time I would recommend spending a couple of nights in each place to make this California itinerary 7 days.

 5 Day California Road Trip: San Francisco to Los Angeles Drive from Live.Love.Run.Travel